socketry/falcon/README.md

 ### Integration with Capybara

-It is a very fast and light-weight implementation for Capybara:
+It's quick start up time is great for use with Capybara:

 [falcon-capybara]: https://github.com/socketry/falcon-capybara